davidfrantz/force/docs/source/howto/l2-ard.rst

 The datacube parameters, e.g. resolution, projection, tile size, block size, grid origin etc. are under full user control.
-As data cubing is an essential concept of FORCE, I highly recommend to read the [Datacube tutorial]({{< ref "/tutorials/force-datacube/datacube.md" >}}), which explains what a datacube is, how it is parameterized, how you can find a POI, how to visualize the tiling grid, and how to conveniently display cubed data.
+As data cubing is an essential concept of FORCE, I highly recommend to read the :ref:`tut-datacube`, which explains what a datacube is, how it is parameterized, how you can find a POI, how to visualize the tiling grid, and how to conveniently display cubed data.

 Our parameter file already has some working defaults.
 You likely want to adjust them to your needs, but for starters, let's take the default values.